Do you ever get stuck writing the middle of a story? What do you do when the character's actions and the consequences begin to feel predictable?

 The irony is that his insanity caused him to both commit the crime and confess to it.

 Shakespeare used situational irony to good effect in many of his plays.
-Othello:
+Take a look at how situational irony plays out for dramatic purposes in these stories.

 - Was persuaded by Iago that his wife, Desdemona, was unfaithful and had betrayed him with another man.